KovalDenys1/flus-mvp/README.md

 ## 🚀 Features**FLUS** is a Norwegian job platform connecting employers with workers for small local tasks and gigs.
-Built with Next.js 15, Supabase, and Vipps OAuth authentication.**FLUS** is a Norwegian job platform MVP connecting employers with workers for small local tasks.
-Built with Next.js 15, Supabase (PostgreSQL), and real Vipps OAuth authentication.
+Built with Next.js 15, Supabase, and Vipps OAuth authentication.